turtle96/taskell/README.md

 #### Acknowledgement

-* Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* Some parts of this application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* Some parts of this application were adapted from [Address Book 4](https://github.com/nus-cs2103-AY1617S1/addressbook-level4) by *Damith C. Rajapakse* and his team

 #### License : [MIT](LICENSE)